waqarabbas123/Clone-website/README.md

 #__Simple Clone-website

-in this repository i can make a clone website using html and css . this is my starting first website
+In this repository i can make a clone website using html and css . this is my starting first website